 - German And English Have Similar Grammar

-- Both Languages Use The Same Alphabet And Numerical System Is Used In Both Languages
+- The Same Alphabet And Numerical System Is Used In Both Languages

 - German And English Are Both Global Languages

-Probably the most important thing to know about the languages is that the English language originated from West Germanic more than 2000 years ago.
+The most potentially important thing to know about the languages is that the English language originated from West Germanic more than 2000 years ago.
 The historic English language, called Anglo-Saxon actually gets its name from German.
 In around 500-800 A.D.
-Germanic tribes migrated to England and their dialect and linguistic traits infiltrated the English language.
-The Anglo-Saxon language, known as Old English, was spoken and written across England and south eastern Scotland until the mid-12th century (between 1100-1200 A.D.)
-After the Norman conquest the language shifted away from its Germanic roots and became more influenced by the French language brought by the Norman invaders.
+Germanic tribes migrated to England.
+Their dialect and linguistic traits then infiltrated the English language.
+The Anglo-Saxon language, known as Old English, was spoken and written across England and southeastern Scotland until the mid-12th century (between 1100-1200 A.D.)
+After the Norman conquest, the language shifted away from its Germanic roots.
+It became more influenced by the French language brought by the Norman invaders.

-Both English and German are members of the Germanic branch of the Indo-European language family and are also similar to Dutch and Scandinavian languages.
+Both English and German are members of the Germanic branch of the Indo-European language family.
+They are also similar to Dutch and Scandinavian languages.
 It is estimated that a third of English non-technical lexicons are of Germanic origin.
-Knowing this, it should be easier for English natives to get a head start when learning German.
+Knowing this, it should be easier for English natives to get a headstart when learning German.

-Moving on from the quick history lesson above, both the modern languages share a lot of words with each other.
-There are some German words that we use in our everyday English conversations, like the food terms ‘pretzel’ and ‘strudel’.
-But aside from these there are some other words we use that you may not know are German.
-For example the words ‘rucksack’ ‘angst’ and ‘delicatessen’ are all German words but used in the English language.
+Moving on from the quick history lesson above, both of the modern languages share a lot of words with each other.
+There are some obvious German words that we use in our everyday English conversations.
+For example, the food terms ‘pretzel’, ‘strudel’ and ‘spritzer’.
+But aside from these, there are some other words we use that you may not know are German.
+To name a few, the words ‘rucksack’, ‘angst’ and ‘delicatessen’ are all German words.
+Yet, they are used in the English language.

 For English speakers attempting to learn German, it may be a relief to know that there are strong similarities in grammar rules between the two languages.
 One key similarity is in the way that verbs change depending on the tense.
 A prime example is with the verb ‘to swim’, which is ‘schwimmen’ in German.
-The English word changes for each tense, from ‘swim’ to ‘swam’ to ‘swum’ and the same happens in German.
+The English word changes for each tense, from ‘swim’ to ‘swam’ to ‘swum’.
+The same happens in German.
 ‘Schwimmen’ becomes ‘schwamm’ and then ‘geschwommen’.
-With 90% of German verbs being regular it is easier for English natives to wrap their head around verb patterns and grammatical structures when attempting to learn German.
+90% of German verbs are regular.
+This makes it easier for English natives to wrap their head around verb patterns and grammatical structures when attempting to learn German.
 It also helps that many words sound distantly similar, like ‘drink’ and ‘trinkt’ or ‘open’ and ‘offen’.

 German is actually very similar to Shakespeare’s sentence structure and word order.
-Although many English speakers could think of nothing worse than trying to read Shakespeare, if you look at the punctuation rules and placement of words you’ll see many links to the German language structure.
+Many English speakers could think of nothing worse than trying to read Shakespeare.
+However, if you look at the punctuation rules and placement of words, you will see many links to the German language structure.

-4. Both Languages Use The Same Alphabet And Numerical System Is Used In Both Languages
+The Same Alphabet And Numerical System Is Used In Both Languages

-All languages have some type of influence on each other.
-Each language uses elements from a variety of languages to form their own alphabets, numerical systems and grammatical structures.
+All languages are influenced by each other and use elements from a variety of languages to form their own alphabets, numerical systems and grammatical structures.
 Both German and English use the Latin alphabet consisting of 26 letters.
-Though the German alphabet has 4 additional letters (ä, ö, ü and ß).
-This makes it much easier to learn the other language as you’ll already be able to write the alphabet.
-And you may have a rough idea of the pronunciation of letters and words.
+With the exception of 4 additional letters in the German alphabet (ä, ö, ü and ß).
+This makes it much easier to learn the other language.
+You will already be able to write the alphabet and have a rough idea of the pronunciation of letters and words.

 The languages also share the same Arabic numeral and numbering system.
-All numbers are comprised of the same ten digits (0-9).
-In English and German they have different names but they follow the same core principles.
+All numbers are composed of the same ten digits (0-9).
+In English and German they have different names, but they follow the same core principles.
 This can be seen easily between the numbers 10 to 20.
-In English they are written as ten, eleven, twelve, thirteen, fourteen, fifteen, sixteen, seventeen, eighteen, nineteen, twenty.
-In German they are written zehn, elf, zwoelf, dreizehn, vierzehn, fünfzehn, sechzehn, siebzehn, achtzehn, neunzehn, zwanzig.
-You may not immediately notice the similarities.
-But you’ll start to notice that the suffix ‘teen’ in English is replaced by ‘zehn’ in German.
+In English, we write them as ten, eleven, twelve, thirteen, fourteen, fifteen, sixteen, seventeen, eighteen, nineteen, twenty.
+In German, people write them as zehn, elf, zwoelf, dreizehn, vierzehn, fünfzehn, sechzehn, siebzehn, achtzehn, neunzehn, zwanzig.
+You may not immediately notice the similarities but you can see that the ‘zehn’ in English replaces the suffix ‘teen’ in German.
 The basic pattern of the numbering system is the same between the languages.
 This makes German numbers much easier to learn than the bizarre French system.

 So, English and German are much more similar than you think.
-Despite the stereotype of German being very challenging to learn.
-However, all the parallels in origin, grammar and pronunciation makes it actually easier for native English speakers.
-And this is due to the similarities between the two languages in terms of origin, grammar and pronunciation.
+There is definitely a stereotype of German being very challenging to learn.
+However, all the parallels in origin, grammar and pronunciation makes it actually easier for native English speakers to learn than some other languages.
 The historic links and influences between the languages are still visible in today’s modern dialects.
-Many words are borrowed from each other and the grammar is similar, mainly with verb structure.
+Particularly with many words being borrowed from each other.
+The grammar is similar, especially with verb structure.
 Plus, there are strong resemblances with German and the Old English used by the likes of Shakespeare.
-Both German and English are global languages used within international businesses and among many foreign societies.
+Both German and English are global languages used within international business.
+Also, among many foreign societies.
 So start learning a new language now with our skilled tutors at Learn&Co.